 However, cell service provider plans do not usually offer unlimited data packages and remain quite expensive.
 Furthermore, exceeding your package limit may result in a significant decrease in internet speed and being charged per additional gigabyte.

 DSL service or Digital Subscriber Line service is considered an upgrade from traditional dial-up systems.
-To access the internet through DSL, your provider uses your existing telephone line to deliver internet.
+To access the internet through DSL, your provider uses your existing telephone line to deliver the internet.

 A DSL modem can thus be operated at the same time, providing relatively good quality internet without interfering with your telephone.
 This type of connection is usually distance-sensitive, meaning the closer you are the better your connection will be.

-While it is not the fastest option and might not be sufficiently powerful for heavy-duty operations such as the running of a business, DSL is widely available, cost-effective and reliable.
+While it is not the fastest option and might not be sufficiently powerful for heavy-duty operations such as the running of a business, DSL is widely available, cost-effective, and reliable.

 Over the years, mainstream bulky physical data storage methods have quickly been outranked by innovative cloud storage.